MockingbirdME/Flax_RPG/documentation/06 - Combat/markdown.md

 ## Actions
 ### Multi-Attack Penalty
 Some actions, or reactions, are attack (re)actions, these require either a melee attack, ranged attack, or magical attack skill check; each time a character performs one of these skill checks they increase their multi-attack penalty by one, unless the action they took specifically states otherwise.
-Each attack skill check a character makes gains a level of disadvantage equal to their multi-attack penalty.
+Each attack skill check a character makes gains a number of penalty dice equal to their multi-attack penalty.
 A character's multi attack penalty is reset to zero at the beginning and end of each of their turns.

 ## Actions by type